Minivan: 2000s and 2010s

-The highest selling year for minivans was in 2000, when 1.4 million units were sold.
-However, in the following years, sales of minivans began to decrease.
-In 2013, sales of the segment reached approximately 500,000, one-third of its 2000 peak.
+In the 2000s, sales of minivans began to decrease.
+In 2013, the segment's sales reached approximately 500,000, one-third of its 2000 peak.
 Market share of minivans in 2019 reached around 2% after a steady decline from 2004, when the segment recorded above 6% of share.
-It has been suggested that the falling popularity of minivans is due to the popularity of SUVs and crossovers, and its increasingly undesirable image as a vehicle for older drivers or the soccer mom demographics.
+It has been suggested that the falling popularity of minivans is due to the increasing popularity of SUVs and crossovers, as well as the minivan's increasingly undesirable image as a vehicle for older drivers or the soccer mom demographics.
+Manufacturers have responded by marketing minivans as premium vehicles as well as lowering production volumes, resulting in a long waiting list for minivans such as the Toyota Sienna.